disgruntled-penguin/symbolicGA/README.md

-exploring generative art and genetic algorithms by evolving and mutating basic mathematical functions.
-The fitness of the population is defined by the mathematical expressions which produce more visual complexity and/or patterns
+generative art by evolving and mutating basic mathematical functions.
+The fitness of the population is defined by the mathematical expressions which produce more visual complexity and/or patterns.